Pranjal-1515/KUBERNETES_NOTES/How Kubernetes Work/README.md

 DNS pod receives the watch notification, the DNS records may be invalid.

 ## HOW (MOST) INGRESS CONTROLLERS WORK
-Unlike the DNS add-on, you’ll find a few different implementations of Ingress controllers, but most of them work in the same way.
+Unlike the DNS add-on, you’ll find a few different implementations of Ingress controllers, but most of them work in the same way.
 An Ingress controller runs a reverse proxy server (like Nginx, for example), and keeps it configured according to the Ingress, Service, and Endpoints resources defined in the cluster.
 The controller thus needs to observe those resources (again, through the watch mechanism) and change